-Black Friday is fast approaching, which means massive discounts and spectacular sales will be appearing in every high street, storefront, online shop, and anywhere else you can imagine.
+Black Friday is fast approaching, meaning massive discounts and spectacular sales will appear on every high street, storefront, online shop, and anywhere else you can imagine.

-The Black Friday phenomenon has spread around the world, and consumers can’t get enough!
+The Black Friday phenomenon has spread worldwide, and consumers can’t get enough!
 As a result, what originated in the U.S. has grown worldwide to become somewhat of a global holiday, adopted by many countries worldwide.

-Black Friday has many origin stories, some dating back as far as the 1950s.
+Black Friday has many origin stories, some dating back to the 1950s.
 It is believed that the term Black Friday began in Philadelphia, U.S.A., to describe the chaos that took place the day after Thanksgiving, when hundreds of shoppers and tourists flooded the city in advance of a big Army-Navy American football game held annually on that Saturday each year.
-Not only would stores stay open longer, but also the police were made to work extra-long shifts to deal with the chaos.
+Not only would stores stay open longer, but also, the police were made to work extra-long shifts to deal with the chaos.

-With that being said, the capitalistic holiday hasn’t strayed too far from its original chaotic origin.
-Stories of consumer brawls, with customers fighting over the last remaining T.V.s and goods, have emerged from all over the world.
-Long lines of customers have been known to camp outside stores from the early morning hours to be the first to grab these amazing deals.
+The capitalistic holiday hasn’t strayed too far from its original chaotic origin.
+Stories of consumer brawls, with customers fighting over the last remaining T.V.s and goods, have emerged worldwide.
+Long lines of customers have been known to camp outside stores from the early morning to be the first to grab these amazing deals.

-The pandemonium has even spread across the Atlantic to the U.K., with YouTube videos appearing online showing the debacle, such as customers flooding into stores, overwhelming security staff, and even physical altercations over the scarce discounted goods!
+The unrest has even spread across the Atlantic to the U.K., with YouTube videos showing the debacle, such as customers flooding into stores, overwhelming security staff, and even physical altercations over the scarce discounted goods!

-To mark such an auspicious occasion, we’ve listed the top 5 most shocking Black Friday fiascos that have happened around the world.
-In addition, we’ve collected some of the wildest moments in Black Friday history, from outrageous marketing campaigns right through to customer mayhem!
+To mark such an auspicious occasion, we’ve listed the top 5 most shocking Black Friday fiascos worldwide.
+In addition, we’ve collected some of the wildest moments in Black Friday history, from outrageous marketing campaigns to customer mayhem!

 SuperGurl Disaster Campaign